tamizhvendan/personal-website/src/blog/marketplace-middleware/configuring-database-connection-pooling-migration-reloaded-workflow.md

 ```

-<span class="callout">1</span> Retrieves the database configuration and creates the datasource object.
+<1> Retrieves the database configuration and creates the datasource object.

 Now if we start the application through Mount, we will get the following output.